Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4830 1GB will be 6% faster than the GeForce GT 340 1GB in general, due to its higher bandwidth. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 4830 1GB should theoretically be a little bit better than the GeForce GT 340 1GB in general. (explain)

-Texel RateThe Radeon HD 4830 1GB will be just a bit (approximately 5%) better at anisotropic filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe Radeon HD 4830 1GB will be just a bit (about 5%) more effective at texture filtering than the GeForce GT 340 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison